This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 Before starting hippotherapy, you should speak with your child’s physician to ensure that their individual mental and physical challenges could benefit from this form of therapy.
 Furthermore, it’s important to get your physician’s approval that your child’s associated disorders will not increase from the physical challenges of hippotherapy.

-Before starting the first hippotherapy session, a therapist will assess your child’s physical, emotional, and cognitive strength.
+Before starting the first hippotherapy session, a therapist will assess your child’s physical, emotional, and cognitive strengths.
 This will help determine:

 - If your child is ready for hippotherapy and